Xgorobot/RaspberryPi-CM4/README.md

 #### Fixed

 - Fixed the bug where the app and speech would get stuck and unable to exit when not connected to the network.
+- Fixed the bug that the sound demo would get stuck and unable to exit.

 ### [1.0.0] - 2023-6-20